-Keep your Laura Bond jewellery looking beautiful by following the below care tips.
+Keep your Laura Bond jewellery looking beautiful by following the care tips below.

-If you are having trouble fitting your earring in your cartilage piercings (like the daith or tragus) we would always recommend visiting your local piercer where they can fit the jewellery for you.
+If you are having trouble fitting your earrings in your cartilage piercings (like the daith or tragus) we would always recommend visiting your local piercer where they can fit the jewellery for you.

 Can solid gold jewellery tarnish?